jgcoliveira/ECommerce--Sales-Business-Review/README.md

 (LISTAR CADA TABLE E ABORDAGEM?)

-## 5. Data Visualization
+## 5. Data Modeling and Visualization

+Our goal is to visualize sales numbers troughout time and according to location and product category.
+To that effect, we will need to use the following tables: orders order_items products product_category_name_translation

 1. Connect PowerBI to desired MySQL server and database;
-1.1.
-Choose the tables to import;
+2. Choose the tables to import;
-1.2.
-Using PowerQuery, rename the tables and categorize them (Dim or Fact), review the table data, rename the useful columns, delete the unacessary ones;
+3. Using PowerQuery, rename the tables and categorize them (Dim or Fact), review the table data, rename the useful columns, delete the unacessary ones;
-2. In order to be able to filter data using the full names of all the Brazilian States, connect PowerBI to the following [link](https://en.wikipedia.org/wiki/Federative_units_of_Brazil)
+4. In order to be able to filter data using the full names of all the Brazilian States, connect PowerBI to the following [link](https://en.wikipedia.org/wiki/Federative_units_of_Brazil)
-2.1.
-Select the desired table to be used
+5. Select the desired table to be used
-3. Set up the correct datatypes and properties for each column
+6. Set up the correct datatypes and properties for each column

 Using the Model view, create the data model by establishing relationships between columns from different tables